Notes to Contributors

 Number of manuscripts that can be submitted to Language

 At any given time, authors may have up to two papers in review, of which at least one must be co-authored.
-An author may not have two manuscripts of which s/he is the sole author in review simultaneously.
+An author may not have two manuscripts of which they are the sole author in review simultaneously.

 Submitting to other journals at the same time